ManenschijnJaap/PgoNotifications/README.md

 A simple pgo scanner that gives local notifications

 #Todo
-- Add pokemon center recovery sound for notification!
+- Fix notification icon for Lollipop so target sdk can be increased
 - Add a widget for 'rare' pokemon

 #In progress